ImaneCR/CAR-MIL/README.md

 ### 4. Faithfulness evaluation

 [`src/eval.py`](src/eval.py) loads `fold_<k>_model_best_auc.pt`, recomputes classification
-metrics, and runs a MoRF (Most-Relevant-First) perturbation test: patches are dropped (or added) in attention order and the target-class probability plus attention entropy / Gini are tracked per slide — the perturbation curves behind the AUPC / AOPCR numbers in the papers.
+metrics, and runs a MoRF (Most-Relevant-First) perturbation test in the style of [xMIL (Hense et al., NeurIPS 2024)](https://arxiv.org/abs/2406.04280): patches are dropped (or added) in attention order and the target-class probability plus attention entropy / Gini are tracked per slide — the perturbation curves behind the AUPC / AOPCR numbers in the papers.